 Speaking of pricing, I have found I can typically find a room at Pop Century for a somewhat better or comparable price.
 If that’s the case, I’m almost always going to choose Pop Century because I like the standard rooms there better.
 But I’m usually not traveling with small children.

 Final Thoughts on Disney’s Art of Animation

 If you are considering a stay at Art of Animation, I hope you found this review helpful.
 Feel free to comment or ask any questions below.
-One of my specialties here on the site is to provide and continually update my Disney Resort reviews.
+One of our specialties here on the site is to provide and continually update the Disney Resort reviews.